Legal Help for Child Sexual Abuse

 Civil Statute of Limitations

 In civil cases, any lawsuit arising from an accident or injury must be filed within a certain time limit or the injured person’s legal claim will be barred and his or her right to sue will be lost forever.
-This time limit is known as the statute of limitations.
+This time limit is known as the Statute of Limitations (SOLs).

 For civil cases involving child sexual abuse (injury to minors), the filing time is typically extended to begin at the time the minor turns 18 (if the abuse was known prior to the child turning 18), or the moment when the survivor knew (or should reasonably have known) that they had suffered harm, and the nature of that harm.